wp-plugins/wordpress-23-related-posts-plugin/readme.txt

 1. Download the plugin .zip file
 2. Log in to yourdomain.com/wp-admin
 3. Click Plugins -> Add New -> Upload
-4. After installation, you must go to Settings -> Related Posts in your plugins list to turn on Thumbnails & Statistics
+4. After installation go to Settings -> Related Posts in your plugins list to turn on Thumbnails & Statistics
 5. You're finished!

 = Via admin: =